 What we’re doing

-Our House Martin colony is one of the largest in Lincolnshire so it’s really important to us that we do everything we can to support them- here are some of the reasons House Martins keep coming back to us:
+Our House Martin colony is a significant population for Lincolnshire so it’s really important to us that we do everything we can to support them – here are some of the reasons House Martins keep coming back to us:

 - Building materials.
 The natural nests are made from about 1,000 beakfuls of mud!
-In dry weather we water an area of grass in front of the bungalow to provide a handy source of mud – you may see tiny beak marks in the muddy patches in the grass.
+In dry weather we water an area of grass to provide a handy source of mud – you may see tiny beak marks in the muddy patches in the grass.